IsnTkinter/tkinter_doc/caw.rst

         :arg outlineoffset:
                 Use this option to adjust the offset of the stipple pattern in the outline; see Section 5.14, “Matching stipple patterns”.
         :arg outlinestipple:
                 Use this option to produce a stippled outline.
-The pattern is specified by a bitmap; see Section 5.7, “Bitmaps”.
+The pattern is specified by a bitmap; Voir :ref:`bitmaps`.
         :arg state:
                 By default, rectangles are created in the tk.NORMAL state.
 The state is tk.ACTIVE when the mouse is over the rectangle.
 Set this option to tk.DISABLED to gray out the rectangle and make it unresponsive to mouse events.
         :arg stipple: